QUALIFIED NUTRITIONAL THERAPIST FdSc, Dip ION

 BECOMING A CLIENT

-I am currently not able to accept new clients as I am working through an extended waiting list.
+I am currently not able to accept new clients.
 The volume of emails I receive asking for direct or personal referrals has become quite intense and far more than I or my team can manage, therefore, I regret that we can no longer answer email requests asking for direct referrals.
 If you do wish to find a Nutritional Therapist, I encourage you to find someone in your local area via The British Association for Applied Nutrition and Nutritional Therapy: bant.org.uk.
 Alternatively, for those on a budget and time to travel, the Institute for Optimum Nutrition in Richmond (the school where I trained) offers appointments with final year students and graduate practitioners on placement, as well as specialist & experienced practitioners – all in their main clinic.
 They are also on hand to take client enquiries and if they are unable to take a case on (often because the client lives too far away) they will carefully research and recommend the best practitioner for you based on location and specialism.

 I have taken extensive training over the years.
 Firstly, at the Institute for Optimum Nutrition in Richmond where I completed the 4 year Diploma in Nutritional Therapy.
 I continue to sit undergraduate and postgraduate training on a regular basis to gain increased expertise and to keep abreast of the ever pushing boundaries in this scientific field.
 Here are some of the areas I have completed training in: